Yamato-Security/EnableWindowsLogSettings/README.md

 </div>
 <p>

-This is yet another guide on configuring and monitoring Windows event logs with an emphasis on making sure you have the proper logging enabled so that sigma rules have logs to detect.
+This is yet another guide on configuring and monitoring Windows event logs with an emphasis on making sure you have the proper logging enabled so that [sigma](https://github.com/SigmaHQ/sigma) rules have logs to detect, as well as making sure the right evidence is saved to perform proper DFIR investigations.

 # TLDR